IanMulvany/IanMulvany/README.md

 -->

 - 🔭 I’m currently working on technical innovation at BMJ.
-- 🌱 I’m currently learning about EHR systems.
+- 🌱 I’m currently learning about LLMs.
 - 👯 I’m looking to collaborate on knowledge graphs for scholarly ecosystems.
 - 💬 Ask me about lean product management and value creation.
-- 📫 How to reach me: right here is good, but also on Twitter.
+- 📫 How to reach me: right here is good.
 - 😄 Pronouns: He/Him/His